NukeJS/solidjs-hooks/packages/solidjs-hooks/README.md

 ### `useEffect`

-A React-like functionality for the `createEffect` function that SolidJS provides.
+A React-like functionality for the `createEffect` hook that SolidJS provides.

 #### Usage